-It is our intention to market our self catering cottage alongside short practical courses in a variety of ecological themes, as well as offering an ‘off grid experience’ to those seeking to live more simply, or more self reliantly.
+We offer our self catering cottage and off grid horse box alongside short practical courses in a variety of ecological themes, as well as offering an ‘off grid experience’ to those seeking to live more simply, or more self reliantly.
 Rising food and energy prices, along with recent revelations about the complexity of the modern food chain mean that interest in home food production, and living ‘The Good Life’ are at an all time high.
 Although we realise that for many people, taking this to the level that we have is not practical, there are many aspects that they will be able to take away and adapt to fit into their lifestyles.

 In the UK, the average person uses resources that are equivalent to us needing five planet earths to support them.
 Our overall aim is to reduce our ecological footprint to a point where we use only a sustainable proportion of those resources.

 We grow much of our own vegetables, and are planting an orchard which will provide all our fruit needs.
 We also keep hens, principally for eggs, but also for occasional meat.
 We are active members of GIY (Grow It Yourself) Ireland, and as part of a local network are able to barter and obtain all the vegetables we need, as well as a proportion of our meat.
 We shop locally wherever possible.